 Civil Service departments and agencies each have responsibility for their pay, grading and performance management.
 They negotiate salaries for their own staff and because of this salaries can vary across the Civil Service.

-- There will be structured career progression routes in place and so you can work up to higher salaries of over £40,000.
+- There are structured career progression routes in place so you can work up to higher salaries of over £40,000.

 - Salaries for senior civil servants are set by the Cabinet Office and can reach over £60,000.

 Location is also a factor and posts across all grades in London will command a higher salary.